 To sign up, click "Register" under "How To Join" and select the Winter Master Classes.
 (If multiple Master Classes are being offered, select the appropriate class.)

-For 2024, HV CAMP is proud to offer THREE different Master Classes!
+For 2025, HV CAMP is proud to offer TWO different Master Classes!
 They are:

 Here is the curriculum for each class: